 mimeType property

-A file object SHOULD contain a property named mimeType whose value is a string that specifies the MIME type [RFC2045] of the file.
+An artifact object MAY contain a property named mimeType whose value is a string that specifies the artifact’s MIME type [RFC2045].
+For information about the use of mimeType by SARIF viewers, see Appendix C.

 contents property

-A file object MAY contain a property named contents whose value is a fileContent object (§3.2) representing the entire contents of the file.
+An artifact object MAY contain a property named contents whose value is an artifactContent object (§3.3) representing the entire contents of the artifact.

 encoding property

-If a file object represents a text file, it MAY contain a property named encoding whose value is a string that specifies the file’s text encoding.
-The string SHALL be one of the character set names specified in [IANA-ENC].
-The property value SHALL be case-insensitive.
+If an artifact object represents a text artifact, it MAY contain a property named encoding whose value is a case-sensitive string that specifies the artifact’s text encoding.
+The string SHALL be one of the character set names defined by IANA [IANA-ENC].

-If the file object represents a text file and this property is absent, it SHALL default to the value of the defaultFileEncoding property (§3.11.18) of the containing run object (§3.11), if that property is present; otherwise, the file’s encoding SHALL be taken to be unknown.
+If the artifact object represents a text artifact and this property is absent, it SHALL default to the value of theRun.defaultEncoding (§3.14.24), if that property is present; otherwise, the artifact’s encoding SHALL be taken to be unknown.

-If the file object represents a binary file, the encoding property SHALL be absent.
+If the artifact object represents a binary artifact, encoding SHALL be absent.

 EXAMPLE: In this example, the encoding of output.txt is UTF-16BE (obtained from the default), but the encoding of data.txt is UTF-16LE: